 For a moment, imagine you are assembling a new office chair.
-You’re having some trouble putting it together, so someone comes over and tells you that “it’s not brain surgery” or alternatively, “it’s not rocket science.”
-Why do people use this phrase to mean something is “easy to do”?
+You’re having some trouble putting it together, so someone comes over and says: “Having trouble?
+It’s not brain surgery.”
+Or alternatively, “It’s not rocket science.”
+Why do people use these phrases to mean that something is easy to do?

-The origin of this phrase likely has to do with how certain occupations are thought of as being very hard to do.
-For example, brain surgeons, rocket scientists, and other jobs are considered by many to be complicated.
-Hence, someone who uses these phrases is implying that what you’re currently doing—in this case, building an office chair— is relatively simple in comparison to what’s done in these other, more complex professions.
+Well, it probably has to do with how certain occupations are thought of as being very difficult to do.
+For example, many would consider a brain surgeon to be really hard work.
+Hence, someone who uses this phrase is implying that what you’re currently doing—in this case, building an office chair— is relatively simple in comparison to what’s done in these other, more complex professions.

-So, when did the saying “it’s not exactly brain surgery” originate?
+Now, when did the saying “it’s not exactly brain surgery” originate?
 The earliest I could find it in print is from the 1970s, so it doesn’t look to be that old.
-This suggests the expression originated around that decade.
 The following example comes from the Ames Daily Tribune newspaper, 1971:

 “He determined that his book, which is as yet untitled and will be published by Prentice-Hall late next year, would dispel the mystery and get women over the ‘original hurdle–the psycological block.’
 ‘After all,’ he added, ‘it’s not like brain surgery.'”

-Here is an example of how this expression can be used in a sentence:
+Here is an example of this expression in a sentence:

-- The TV in our living room broke, but fixing it was a piece of cake.
+- Fixing the TV in our living room was a piece of cake.

 - If you don’t know how to clean out the air filters, it’s not rocket science.
 Let me show you.